Transcript - "Education, Equality and the Supreme Court"

 October 19, 2023 -- Special Event + CRG Co-sponsored Event

-Listen to "Education, Equality and the Supreme Court".
+LISTEN - Click to hear the recording of "Education, Equality and the Supreme Court" on SoundCloud.

 LETI VOLPP: Hello everybody.
 Welcome.
 If you haven't gotten food please help yourself at that side of the room.